-In answering a question, try to use reasoning that begins with fundamental laws or theorems / principles of physics.
+In answering a question, try to use reasoning that begins with / involves fundamental ideas.
 Many people can answer a question and actually NOT understand the reasoning behind their own answers.
 Sometimes a question can be answered by using a proof by contradiction.
 Students often do not receive credit for Conceptual Questions because they fail to give a logical argument... instead they just given an answer that could be interpreted as a guess.

-Your ability to answer qualitative conceptual questions is the "real" measure of your understanding.
-You may want to see if you can tell your explanation to a friend / parent / fellow student in order to gauge if your answer makes sense.

-iv) Additional suggestions for Quantitative Problems:
+Your ability to answer conceptual questions is the "real" measure of your understanding.
+You may want to see if you can tell your explanation to a friend / parent / fellow student in order to gauge if your answer makes sense. iv) Additional suggestions for Quantitative Problems:

-- a) present the given information, - b) Establish coordinate system (+x, +y, and +z, and location of origin if needed) and identify any physical systems that principles are being applied to (for example: system can be just a book, or book and earth, or book earth and table,...) - c) Begin with fundamental laws / theorems or definitions. - d) write one equation under the other as you apply various physics principles or mathematical steps - e) put a box around your final answer for each part (like a), b), c) etc..) of the question.

-Usually, at least a full 1⁄2 page column is needed for each problem There is a sample HW on my website so that you can see the allowed format.
+- a) present the given information, - b) Establish coordinate system (+x, +y, and +z, and location of origin if needed) and identify any physical systems that principles are being applied to (for example: system can be just a book, or book and earth, or book earth and table,...) - c) Usually begin with fundamental laws / theorems or definitions. - d) write one equation under the other as you apply various physics principles or mathematical steps - e) put a box around your final answer for each part (like a), b), c) etc..) of the question.
+There is a sample HW in can see the allowed format.
 The work must be neat, in a dark pen or pencil, and relatively large so that it is easy to read.

-If you have handwriting that is difficult to read then use printed letters.

-v) How to turn in THW and other Assignments:
+If you have handwriting that is difficult to read then use large printed letters. v) How to turn in THW and other Assignments: